The world of ecommerce is changing. The evolution of technology and consumer behavior has shifted the way businesses operate and compete.

 2. Mine your customer data

-Savvy ecommerce subscription providers dig into their customer data to get to the heart of what customers really value.
-In doing so, they can predict what other products and services their customers may enjoy and continually gain a better understanding of each customer’s tastes and preferences over time.
+Savvy ecommerce subscription service providers dig into their customer data to get to the heart of what customers really value.
+In doing so, they can predict what monthly subscription product and services their customers may enjoy.
+Over time, this allows you to continually gain a better understanding of each customer’s tastes and preferences.

 3. Choose a sector that isn’t too crowded

-By doing your research into the major (and minor) players in the vertical you are exploring, you can identify a clear niche, a very specific audience and a unique offering.
+By researching the major (and minor) players in the vertical you are exploring, you can identify a clear niche.
 Providing boxes of niche-specific items that surprise and inspire will go a long way.
 Companies like LootCrate have found success catering to “geeks” and always wowing them with things they haven’t seen before.
-Remember that over 50% of subscribers do so for curation.
-Meaning, you’ll have more success if you stay away from Replenishment and Access types of subscriptions.
-Craft1933, a Guidance client, offers a members-only boutique and premium wine marketplace that donates a portion of purchases to non-profits.
-Members feel part of an exclusive club that also contributes charitable donations for each purchase.

 4. Adopt a test and learn approach

-The leadership is still in flux.
-Across product categories, the leaders keep changing and the long-term leading market share positions are still up for grabs.
-For example, in the subscription categories of food, beauty and pet, the number one market leader had fewer site visits in the last year than in the year before.
-This suggests that consumers are not acting in traditional loyalty patterns and players who are not leaders today can still emerge and command the market in the long run.
-In other words, keep testing your market.
+Or, the leadership is still in flux.
+Across product categories, the leaders keep changing, and the long-term leading market share positions are still up for grabs.
+For example, in the subscription categories of food, beauty, and pet, the number one market leader had fewer site visits in the last year than in the year before.
+This suggests that consumers are not acting in traditional customer loyalty patterns.

 6. Offer Ongoing Value